Looking At Wounded, Imprisoned Rebels In Libya

 BLOCK: Were you hearing in your time in eastern Libya about people in the opposition movement who have disappeared, who may have been taken in by the Gadhafi forces and no one knows where they are?

-So what we're seeing from very early on, former political prisoners, Facebook activists as they're called in Libya - I mean, people who were sort of actively calling for the February 17th demo.
+BLOCK: So what we've seen from very early on, former political prisoners, Facebook activists as they're called in Libya - I mean, people who were sort of actively calling for the February 17th demo.
 People who gave interviews to the media in the first days, like journalist Atef al-Atrash, who were then arrested, remain disappeared up until this time.

 BLOCK: Heba, what can you tell us about the people who've been detained by the opposition?
 In other words, Gadhafi supporters who are now in prison, how are they being treated?